From £57,6609

 MPG & RUNNING COSTS

-All of this capability comes at a price.
-Choose a base Defender 110 at £45,000 and it is not poorly equipped but, by the time you have a strong engine or pick from one or two choice options set-ups, it’s rather easy to be looking at a bill that starts with a six, seven, or worse.
-At once, that makes it expensive but also puts it into an area where obvious rivals are more difficult to find.
+All of the Defender's capability comes at a price.
+Choose a base Defender 110, at something under £60,000, and it is not poorly equipped - but, by the time you have a strong engine or pick from one or two choice options packages, it’s rather easy to be looking at a bill that starts with a seven, eight, or worse.
+At once, that makes it expensive - but also puts it into an area where obvious rivals are more difficult to find.

 VERDICT

-But remarkably, while a Toyota Land Cruiser or Jeep Wrangler or Ford Ranger Raptor can feel compromised on the road as a result of their adventuring capabilities, the Defender remains quiet, pliant and, in short, good fun to drive.
+But remarkably, while a Toyota Land Cruiser or Jeep Wrangler or Ford Ranger Raptor can feel compromised on the road as a result of their adventuring capabilities, the Defender remains quiet, pliant, sophisticated and, in short, good fun to drive.

 World-class capability.
 Brilliant on and off road, at a price